Helping directors online for over 23 years.

 • What is fraudulent trading?

-Directors concerned about insolvency must be aware of wrongful trading, fraudulent trading and their consequences.
-Failure to understand or act on these concepts can have severe consequences for your business, your reputation and even your personal life.
+Directors concerned about insolvency should understand wrongful trading, fraudulent trading and their consequences.
+Such trading can have severe consequences for your business, your reputation and even your personal life.

 The Insolvency Act of 1986 introduced wrongful trading to build on the notion of fraudulent trading.
 It’s a much more common offence, as it’s not a criminal act and often done unwittingly.